 The Kids Are All Right (2010)

-Lisa Cholodenko’s critically acclaimed 2010 film The Kids Are All Right shows that the rawest of human emotions cannot be limited to age, race, gender, disability, social status, or, as is the case in this movie, sexual orientation.
+Lisa Cholodenko’s critically acclaimed 2010 film The Kids Are All Right shows that the rawest of human emotions cannot be limited by age, race, gender, disability, social status, or, as in this movie, sexual orientation.
 In this movie, Nic (Annette Bening – American Beauty, Being Julia) and Jules (Julianne Moore – Still AliceFar From Heaven) are lifelong partners, raising two children with the same sperm donor, Paul (Mark Ruffalo – FoxcatcherSpotlight).
-Joni (Mia Wasikowska – Alice in Wonderland, Crimson Peak) is the 18-year-old daughter whom Nic carried while Jules is the birth mother of 15-year-old son Laser (Josh Hutcherson – The Hunger Games, Journey to the Center of the Earth).
+Joni (Mia Wasikowska – Alice in Wonderland, Crimson Peak) is the 18-year-old daughter Nic carried, while Jules is the birth mother of 15-year-old son Laser (Josh Hutcherson – The Hunger Games, Journey to the Center of the Earth).

-The story revolves around Joni’s 18th birthday in the early summer following her senior year of high school.
-The story takes place over a span of a couple of months, from Joni’s birthday to her first day of college.
+The story centers on Joni’s 18th birthday in the early summer after her senior year of high school.
+The story spans a couple of months, from Joni’s birthday to her first day of college.
 Laser is curious about their biological father and asks Joni to set up a meeting with him.
 Joni is less interested, but Laser tells her how important it is to him, so she inquires about setting up a meeting with the sperm donor.
 The sperm donor, Paul, receives a call from the bank about meeting the children.
-It is essential to mention this little point because we can witness firsthand the entire experience of how Paul receives the news, makes his decision, and then what he does to best prepare himself for the meeting.
+It is essential to mention this little point because we can witness firsthand the entire experience of Paul receiving the news, making his decision, and preparing himself for the meeting.

 Paul is a carefree self-starter.
 He rides a motorcycle and uses words like “cool” and “right on” as if he were in high school, just like Joni and Laser.
-He dropped out of college to start up and run an organic restaurant in which he has found success.
+He dropped out of college to start and run an organic restaurant, which has been successful.
 He leads a life with few responsibilities, and each day brings new, exciting opportunities and adventures.
 The meeting between Paul, Joni, and Laser is arranged without either mom’s knowledge.
-Their first encounter is very awkward, and Cholodenko makes it a point that everyone in the audience knows this.
+Their first encounter is very awkward, and Cholodenko makes sure everyone in the audience knows it.
 Paul doesn’t know what to say to the children, and Joni and Laser don’t offer much.
-At one point, Paul says something to the effect of “Isn’t that right, Laze?” and Laser immediately responds, “It’s Laser.”
+At one point, Paul says, “Isn’t that right, Laze?” and Laser immediately responds, “It’s Laser.”

-The trio agrees that they want to continue the relationship and decide they need to let the moms know.
+The trio agrees that they want to continue the relationship and decides they need to let the moms know.
 From this point forward, the movie becomes all about relationships.
-The relationships that take center stage include the relationship between Nic and Jules, Joni/Laser and Paul, and the relationship between Nic/Jules and Paul.
+The relationships that take center stage include Nic and Jules, Joni/Laser and Paul, and Nic/Jules and Paul.
 The relationship between Nic and Jules becomes increasingly strained, and, unbeknownst to him, Paul becomes a wedge that further drives them apart.

 Plot 9.5/10